Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 • have access to that information.

-However, there are certain situations where the organisation can refuse to give you access to the information (see below, “When can my request be refused?”).
+However, there are certain situations where the organisation can refuse to give you access to the information (see: “When can my request be refused?” below).

-If you are given access, you should also be told of your right to ask for the information to be corrected (see below, “How you can correct information held about you”).
+If you are given access to the information, you should also be told of your right to ask for the information to be corrected (see: “How can I correct information held about me when it’s wrong?” below).

 Privacy Act 2020, s 44

-The information-holder must respond to your request as soon as practicable, and not later than 20 working days after receiving it.
+Whoever holds the information has to respond to your request as soon as practical, and not later than 20 working days after receiving it.

 Will I have to pay anything for the information?

-The rules are different for public and private-sector organisations.
+The rules are different for public and private organisations:

-• Public-sector agencies such as government departments can’t charge for giving people access to their information, unless they have permission from the Privacy Commissioner to charge a fee.
-The Commissioner will only give this permission if the agency would be commercially disadvantaged compared with a private-sector competitor if it has to provide the information free of charge.
+• Public-sector agencies like government departments can’t charge for giving people access to their information unless they have permission from the Privacy Commissioner to charge a fee.
+The Privacy Commissioner will only give this permission if the agency would be commercially disadvantaged compared with a private-sector competitor if they had to provide the information free of charge.

-• Businesses and other private-sector organisations can require you to pay a reasonable charge.
-If you think the amount is unreasonable, you can complain to the Privacy Commissioner (see “Complaining about a breach of your privacy” in this chapter).
+• Private-sector organisations (like most businesses) can require you to pay a reasonable charge.
+If you think the amount is unreasonable, you can complain to the Privacy Commissioner (see: “Complaining about a breach of your privacy”).

 What happens after I request access to my information?